The benefits of a Settler Stable

 A barn, on the other hand, is a different beast entirely.
 Often large, tall, permanent constructions on your land, barns may be used to house livestock like horses in much the same way as a stable.
 However, once they’re in place, they can’t be moved.

 Barns, being bigger, do have the advantage of additional storage space, but it’s simply a matter of picking the right stable if that’s your concern.
-Space is always at a premium on a rural property, so we’ve developed a set of Settler Stables with attached tackrooms - either in the middle to separate arguing horses, or at the end for easy access without disturbing the animals.
+Space is always at a premium on a rural property, so we’ve developed a set of shelters with attached tackrooms - either in the middle to separate arguing horses, or at the end for easy access without disturbing the animals.
 This extra space gives you the means to store your feed, saddles, bridles, cleaning supplies, even motorbikes and mowers - all without the need for an expensive investment in a full barn.

 And then there’s the comfort factor.
 Some people prefer barns because they’re able to house larger horses more comfortably - a taller building provides them with more headroom to rear up.
 Settler Stables are designed with that need in mind too, with a tall, centre-pitched roof to give them the extra space that they need to be happier and healthier mentally.